MirageNet/SteamyFaceNG/README.md

 [![Build](https://github.com/MirageNet/SteamyFaceNG/workflows/CI/badge.svg)](https://github.com/MirageNet/SteamyFaceNG/actions?query=workflow%3ACI)

-SteamyFaceNG

-Mirage docs and the official community Discord.

-SteamyNG brings together Steam and Mirage utilising Async of a Steam P2P network transport layer for Mirage.
+SteamyFaceNG brings together Steam and Mirage utilising Async of a Steam P2P network transport layer for Mirage.
 Dependencies

 Both of these projects need to be installed and working before you can use this transport.